marcusvb/dotfiles/README.md

 ### Karabiner
 * karabiner.json - contains the config for karabiner to map / apply actions on certain key events
 * mute-mic.script - self explanatory
+> Known issue: notifications not working.
+Open script editor and run `display notification "hello"` which activates notifications for `osascript`.

 ### Linearmouse
 * linearmouse.json - Config of the application